vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 #### Upgrade

-First, the TKG Management has to be upgraded to the new version, the TKG OVA templates requires to be imported at the edge location.
-This can be performed at any time since it doesn't impact running TKG Workload clusters.
+First, the Tanzu Kubernetes Grid Management has to be upgraded to the new version, the Tanzu Kubernetes Grid OVA templates requires to be imported at the edge site.
+This can be performed at any time since it doesn't impact running Tanzu Kubernetes Grid workload clusters.
-When the time is right, each TKG Workload Cluster at each edge location can be independently [upgraded][704]
+When the time is right, each Tanzu Kubernetes Grid workload cluster at each edge site can be independently [upgraded][704]

 <!-- /* cSpell:disable */ -->